pierreay/wisec_demos/demos.md

 5. Relay: Aurélien has the cable
 6. Then maybe some fingerprinting of wifi scans from phones and laptops, but it was not great
+7. Replay: using URH, record a command from the clicker and send it later to move the slides.
+Extra: when Aurélien shows the microphone it is also possible to record that and replay the audio.

 ## Ideas: